 Don’t wait for your provisional licence to arrive to begin the theory test revision.

 Don’t take the theory test lightly!
-More people fail than pass at the first attempt!
+More people fail than pass on the first attempt!

 3. Book the theory driving test

-You can book a theory driving test as soon as you receive your provisional driving licence.
+You can book a theory test as soon as you receive your provisional driving licence.

 4. Driving lessons